Kristina01111000/Drws_site/README.md

 5/16
 Make chats for lessons 6,7,8,9 on GH, look at the writing style of the other commetns first to match them
-- Link all the social medias everywhere
-- check on the bug on drwalsdorf.com theme -> its so weird email edits, looks good on google send invoice on monday
+- Link all the social medias everywhere email edits, looks good on google